Optics Performance and Stability

 One can see something of a resurgence of significant "tilt events" in early 2024.
 With the exception of one, the WFE from these remained within the 130 nm requirement, and were nonetheless corrected entirely routinely.
 The outlying event (seen in the plot as off-scale in late February) had WFE that was the largest seen in the science era.
 This event was expeditiously analyzed and corrected, and its effects documented for the community in Perrin et al. (2024).
 After this event, and the rash of others within a relatively short time, the telescope has subsequently exhibited an unprecedented level of stability, which can be seen in the right-most set of data points following the March 31st mirror correction in the figure's top pane.

 Unlike these mirror tilts and misalignments that STScI corrects, the effects of micrometeoroid impacts have been infinitesimal since the start of science.
 They can only be detected at low levels by specialized high frequency phase retrieval and do not manifest in a measurable way in science data, analyses, or interpretation.
 Nor do they alter the positions of the mirror segments, so do not produce "tilt events", which is a persistent misconception.
-This characterization of the effects of micrometeoroids excludes, of course, the large impact that occurred in May 2022, which STScI is now understanding from additional experience to most likely be an exceptional outlier.
+This characterization of the effects of micrometeoroids excludes, of course, the large impact that occurred in May 2022, which STScI is now understood from additional experience to most likely be an exceptional outlier.
 Despite this, and out of an abundance of caution, the JWST mission nonetheless implemented the micrometeoroid avoidance zone (MAZ) to reduce the amount of time that JWST's orbital velocity (which is similar to typical micrometeoroids) will maximally add to the kinetic energy of potential impacts.
 A more detailed discussion of the MAZ and references are found at JWST Micrometeoroid Avoidance Zone.

 By providing an updated time baseline for the wavefront behavior, this section also serves to supplement the treatment given by Lajoie et al. (2023)